-We often think of people with schizophrenia as not seeing the world the way it really is – for example, during hallucinations – but we have shown that sometimes their vision can be more accurate than non-sufferers – Dr. Steven Dakin, UCL Institute of Ophthalmology
+We often think of people with schizophrenia as not seeing the world the way it really is.
+For example, during hallucinations – but we have shown that sometimes their vision can be more accurate than non-sufferers. – Dr. Steven Dakin, UCL Institute of Ophthalmology

-How Was The Test Conducted
+How The Schizophrenia Test Was Conducted

 If you liked this article, you may also like this one explaining why children and adults size up objects differently.